Toptal is a company that values attitude over everything.

 If you want to be first, innovating, and leading the future, you join Toptal.

-You do not join Toptal, however, if you want work-life balance because you think working at a remote company equates to an easy job.
+There are many reasons, however, why you should not join Toptal.
+For example, a common misconception about remote work is that it equates to an easy job.
+Not here.
+In our experience, you will work harder than you’ve ever worked before, but if you’re motivated by impact, you will be happier at work than you’ve ever been.
+You also do not join Toptal if you think teams should not have aggressive deadlines and goals.
+You do not join Toptal if you think there are things in this universe that cannot be measured.
 You do not join Toptal if you want to simply A/B test ideas without making sure everything passes our quality standards first.
-You do not join Toptal if you think teams should not have aggressive deadlines and goals.
-You do not join Toptal if you think there are things in this universe that cannot be measured.
 You do not join Toptal if you’re just going to copy competitors because you can’t think of better ideas yourself.
 You do not join Toptal if you don’t wake up every single day and ask yourself how you can be better, surround yourself with people who think in the same way, and take it as a matter of principle to be the best.

 You join Toptal to win, to be original, and to work with the best.